Sam Moore's avatar

 Is GitHub Copilot making me a worse developer?

-By Sam Moore 5 comments • 18 days ago
+By Sam Moore 5 comments • about 2 months ago

 Been using Copilot the last 6 months and it's obviously amazing, but I've caught myself relying on it without fully understanding the code.
 Anyone else feel like it's making you lazier?
 Or has it actually helped you improve?
 Curious how people are using it without losing the muscle memory.